Online Equitable Ride-sharing Car Distribution in a Congested Traffic: Introduction

 \subsection{Related Work}

-Road traffic congestion modelling and control has been an active research area over the past few decades. {Some works have been focusing on the coverage of ride-sourcing systems in order to produce an efficient urban transportation mechanism \cite{coverage172}, as well as proposing various optimisation pricing strategies, e.g., electric vehicle fuel charging management \cite{chargepricing1, chargepricing2}.
-Associated with the recent works, we could comparatively divide the traffic congestion management into two major aspects: physics-based analysis \cite{rastgoftar2019physics} and light-based analysis \cite{lightbased}.}
+Road traffic congestion modelling and control has been an active research area over the past few decades.
+Light-based approaches use model-free strategies to obtain an optimised timing strategy for traffic signals, whereas physics-based approaches model the traffic system by the utilisation of queue theory and traffic flow, as Ekeocha and VI Ihebom demonstrated in their work\cite{queue_trafflow}.
+Moreover, to divide a NOIR into road elements, a notable number of publications implemented the Cell Transmission Model (CTM) to obtain a traffic coordination modeling \cite{CTM1, CTM2, CTM3}.

-Light-based approaches use model-free strategies to obtain an optimised timing strategy for traffic signals, whereas physics-based approaches model the traffic system by the utilisation of queue theory and traffic flow \cite{queue_trafflow}. { Additionally, to incorporate with the mass conservation law during the physics-based traffic coordination modelling process, the Cell Transmission Model (CTM) is widely implemented to spatially divide a NOIR into multiple road elements\cite{CTM1, CTM2, CTM3}.}
+On the other hand, the traffic congestion could be modelled as a MIMO\footnote{Multiple-input, multiple-output} boundary control system, so that the model could be treated as a quadratic convex optimisation problem with multiple constraints that maximise the total vehicle flow efficiency \cite{IR_BoundaryControl}, while ensuring the feasibility of traffic coordination by the implementation of model-predictive control (MPC)\cite{drrastgoftar(ANZCC)}.

-On the other hand, the traffic congestion could also be modelled as a MIMO\footnote{Multiple-input, multiple-output} boundary control system, so that the model could be treated as a quadratic convex optimisation problem with the goal of maximising the total vehicle flow efficiency \cite{IR_BoundaryControl}, while ensuring the feasibility of traffic coordination by the implementation of model-predictive control (MPC)\cite{drrastgoftar(ANZCC)}. {Hence, the traffic congestion may be considered as a consensus model integrated with an MPC strategy \cite{MPCconsensus}, Fuzzy Evidential Reasoning Algorithm (FERA) \cite{FERAconsensus}, etc., where the system states are expected to finally converge to fixed desired states.}
+Aligned with the growing applications of artificial intelligence (AI) and data-driven approaches \cite{datadriven_opt} over the past decades, a significant number of proposals have been allocated to implement these algorithms to solve the corresponding optimisation problem, i.e., Support Vector Machine \cite{SVM} and LQV\cite{LQVNN} neural networks, deep convolutional neural networks \cite{Deep}, etc. Additionally, the traffic congestion could be considered as a consensus model integrated with MPC strategy \cite{MPCconsensus}, Fuzzy Evidential Reasoning Algorithm (FERA) \cite{FERAconsensus}, etc., where the system states are expected to finally converge to fixed desired states.

-{Aligned with the growth of machine learning and data-driven traffic modelling approaches \cite{datadriven_opt}, we also note the significant number of recent publications that propose to solve the aforementioned optimisation problems with the use of neural network-based algorithms; e.g., Support Vector Machine \cite{SVM} and LQV\cite{LQVNN} neural networks, deep convolutional neural networks \cite{Deep}, etc.}
+Recently, some works have been focusing on the coverage of ride-sourcing systems to contribute to the high-demanding for efficient urban transportation \cite{coverage172}, as well as proposing various optimisation pricing strategies, i.e., electric vehicle fuel charging management \cite{chargepricing1, chargepricing2}.
+Associated with the recent works, traffic congestion management could be categorised into two major aspects: physics-based analysis \cite{rastgoftar2019physics} and light-based analysis \cite{lightbased}.